 As at July 31, 2022, the Company estimated the present value of the environmental disturbance to be \$882,368 based on an undiscounted obligation of \$966,645, which is expected to be incurred in 2037.
-The provision was calculated using a weighted average discount rate of 0.61%.
+The provision was calculated using a weighted average discount rate of 2.61% and an inflation rate of 2.00%.
 Accordingly, the Company recorded an adjustment to the asset retirement obligation of \$95,626, with a corresponding entry to exploration and evaluation assets.